What Is An Independent Medical Exam (IME)

 - If you’ll require further treatment

-Write down answers for all these questions.
+Write down answers to all these questions.
 Try to narrow your answers down to one or two sentences that are descriptive and brief.
 Do not lie when answering these questions.

 Lying drastically reduces your credibility.
 If you’re unsure about one of your answers, consult with a lawyer before you go to your exam.